 Sonja Wermager is the 2023-24 Early Career Fellow in the Department of Music.
-Her research focuses on intersections of religion and music in nineteenth-century Germany.
-She is currently finishing her dissertation, "Robert Schumann and 'The Artist's Highest Goal:' Religion, Romanticism, and Nation in the Late Choral Works," which is supervised by Walter Frisch.
+Her research focuses on intersections of religion, medicine, and music in nineteenth-century Germany.
+She defended her dissertation, "Robert Schumann and 'The Artist's Highest Goal:' Religion, Romanticism, and Nation in the Late Choral Works," in May 2023.

 Prior to doctoral studies at Columbia, Sonja completed a B.A. in Music and History at St. Olaf College and a M.A. in Renaissance, Reformation, and Early Modern Studies at the University of Birmingham (UK), where she received the U.S. Postgraduate Student Scholarship and graduated with distinction.
 She also served as an AmeriCorps volunteer working with high school seniors on college access and affordability.